-Some owners dismount their motors to prevent them from prying on the transom as they go down the road, especially for long trips.
+Some owners dismount their motors to prevent the weight from prying on the transom as they go down the road, especially for long trips.
 The main idea is to prevent damage to the transom.
 The disadvantage is the time and effort it takes every time you trailer the boat.
 Besides protecting the transom, another advantage is this lightens the load on the trailer behind the axle.
 That puts a greater percentage of the boat’s weight on the trailer tongue and can help stabilize the trailer at highway speeds.

 I used to be in this camp.
 There are a lot of bumpy state highway and county road miles to where I sail.
-I would lug my 87 lb.
+I used to lug my 87 lb.
 Yamaha outboard by myself from my pickup bed and lift it up onto the motor mount just before we launched.
 At the end of our trip, I’d lift it off, carry it to the truck, and lay it back in the bed.
 I can still do it, but it’s one more chore to do before I can launch and I’m not getting any younger.

 Come over to the dark side